Introduction

 To accurately measure for a custom rough opening, follow these steps:

 - Measure the Door and Frame: Begin by measuring the actual width and height of the door along with its frame.
 For a 36-inch door, the rough opening typically needs to be 38 inches wide and 82.5 inches high.
-However, custom features may require adjustments to these dimensions.
+However, custom features may necessitate adjustments to these dimensions.

 - Account for Custom Features: Identify any custom features such as decorative molding, enhanced security elements, or unique hardware.
 These can affect the overall size of the rough opening.
 Measure the additional space required for these features and adjust the rough opening dimensions accordingly.

-- Include Space for Shims and Adjustments: Shims are essential for leveling and securing the door.
+- Include Space for Shims and Adjustments: Shims are crucial for leveling and securing the door.
 Ensure the rough opening is wide enough to include the thickness of shims, usually adding about 1 inch in total width.
 For custom doors, you may need to account for additional adjustments.

 - Consider the Floor Level: Check the floor level where the door will be installed.
 An uneven floor may require further adjustments to the rough opening size.
 Use a level to ensure accuracy.